-We encourage you to use different computers that you normally might (for example, the computers in the TLab and Wilkinson Labs, or just about any modern Linux machine).
-Unlike prior labs, this lab will consume A LOT of compute power, and if everyone uses our class server for development and testing, it will be very slow.
+We encourage you to use different computers that you normally might (for example, the computers in the Wilkinson Lab, Moore (the most powerful machine we can give you access to), or just about any modern Linux machine).
+Unlike prior labs, this lab will consume A LOT of compute power, and if everyone uses our class server for testing, it will be very slow.
 You only really need to use the class server for acquiring the lab, generating a signal, checking your solution (via the web scoreboard), and handing it in.